Connect with others who understand.

 How PAH Medications Target These Pathways

-Since people with PAH may have either too much or too little of one of the four signaling pathways, some PAH medicines are tailored to target one of these chemical imbalances.
+Each PAH medicine is tailored to target one of these chemical imbalances.
 Treating the imbalance can help reduce symptoms and slow disease progression.

 For years, PAH was associated with three main pathways: endothelin, nitric oxide, and prostacyclin.
-Researchers recently discovered a fourth — activin.
+In 2024, a fourth pathway called activin was recognized.

 Activin is a protein that belongs to the transforming growth factor-beta superfamily.
-Excess activin can worsen PAH by causing inflammation and cell overgrowth in the blood vessel walls of the lungs, leading to additional strain on the heart muscle.
-A drug called sotatercept (Winrevair), approved by the U.S. Food and Drug Administration (FDA) in March 2024, may be able to help.
+Excess activin can result in worsening PAH.
+This is because it can cause cells in the blood vessels of the lungs to multiply and become inflamed.
+This activity in the blood vessel walls leads to additional strain on the heart muscle.
+A drug called sotatercept (Winrevair), which was approved by the U.S. Food and Drug Administration (FDA) in March 2024, works on this pathway.

 Sotatercept works by trapping and neutralizing activin.
-Although clinical trials have shown that sotatercept can improve PAH symptoms, researchers noted that the drug appears to also slow disease progression by stopping the chain of events that leads to increased pressure on the heart.
+Clinical trials have found that sotatercept can help with PAH in two ways — it can help improve PAH symptoms, and it can slow disease progression.
+It does this by stopping the chain of events that leads to increased pressure on the heart.

 Endothelin is a protein in the blood that helps regulate blood pressure.
-When endothelin levels are too high, PAH may result.
-Three endothelin types are present in the body, but the one that’s been researched the most is endothelin-1.
+When endothelin levels are too high, it can cause PAH.
+Three different types of endothelin are present in the body, but endothelin-1 has been studied the most.

-When endothelin levels are too high and levels of prostacyclin and nitric oxide are too low, the overall imbalance causes blood vessels in the lungs’ arteries to narrow.
-This puts pressure on the heart’s structures and, if left untreated, may eventually result in heart failure, with shortness of breath and leg swelling.
+Endothelin levels that are too high can cause problems when other pathways are also imbalanced.
+Combined with lower-than-normal levels of prostacyclin and nitric oxide, high endothelin can cause an overall imbalance in the blood vessels of the lungs.
+This imbalance can lead to the narrowing of arteries and put pressure on the heart’s structures.
+If left untreated, this may eventually result in heart failure, with shortness of breath and leg swelling.

-High endothelin-1 levels can be detected through blood testing and treated with medication to help lower the volume of endothelin-1.
-Endothelin receptor antagonists have been shown to reduce blood pressure in the lungs by blocking endothelin-1 from binding to cells in the body.
+High endothelin-1 levels can be detected through blood testing and treated with medication to help lower endothelin-1 levels.
+Endothelin receptor antagonists (ERAs) have been shown to reduce blood pressure in the lungs by blocking endothelin-1 from binding to cells in the body.

-The FDA has approved three endothelin receptor antagonists for the treatment of pulmonary arterial hypertension:
+The FDA has approved three ERAs for the treatment of pulmonary arterial hypertension:

 • Macitentan (Opsumit) — Blocks both endothelin A and endothelin B receptors